elektroencefalografista/coreboot-x220/README.md

 	- ```splash.bmp``` is the boot splash image that will be used
 	- ```lenovox220.bin``` is a dump of the stock X220 bios. **You have to provide it yourself**.
 Used to extract some proprietary driver blobs.
 Ripping it from a bios update file off of Lenovo's website would probably work but it's not tested
 	- ```defconfig``` is the config file to make it all work for X220.
 No need to mess with it too much unless some major options get deprecated/modified on coreboot's side
-	- ```prepX220``` is the actual script that puts everything in place - pulls in the coreboot repo, sets up the toolchain, compiles all the tools needed and extracts the blobs from the bios image
+	- ```prepX220``` is the actual script that puts everything in place - pulls in the coreboot repo, sets up the toolchain, compiles all the tools needed and extracts the blobs from the bios image.
+It will also neuter the Intel Management Engine.
 3. Run ```./build.sh``` to build the Docker image
 4. Run ```./run.sh``` to run the container
 5. When inside the container, run ```prepX220```, after it's done make sure you're inside ```/src/coreboot```